NaZdrowieHMS/Health-Monitoring-System-API/README.md

 ```
 cd Health-Monitoring-System-API
 ```
+3. Fill .env file with correct credentials

-3. Install the required dependencies by running the following command:
+4. Install the required dependencies by running the following command:
 ```
 pip install -r requirements.txt
 ```
-4. Ensure you have an AGH VPN connection
+5. Ensure you have an AGH VPN connection

-5. Run the following command to start the backend server:
+6. Run the following command to start the backend server:
 ```
 python -m flask run
 ```